nhsuk/manage-vaccinations-in-schools/docs/nhs_api.md

 ## Mavis setup

 The API key and the JWT private key are accessed through Settings in the `nhs_api` section.
 See the relevant settings YAML files for examples.
+For deployed environments these need to be set in the app secrets. `copilot` is configured to pull these values from there, and you can add values with to it with `copilot secret init`.

 ### Setting up local dev to use the INT environment